 Practical Strategies for Workplace Communication

 There are a number of practical strategies for communication that should be considered.
 By harnessing the power of both listening and non-violent communication practices, you’re building your team up for success.
 You’re giving them the power they need to excel in the company and elevating your team.

 Start with Powerful Questions That Reframe Your Game

 Start off on the right foot by showing that you’re an effective leader.
-Asking strong questions is the best way to show that you’re capable and to keep your business running efficiently.
-Good questions show that you were listening intently while showing your stance on important subjects.
-When asked well, high-quality questions are the most efficient way to resolve issues in your business and to keep your employees and colleagues moving forward with what needs to be done.
+Asking strong questions is the best way to show that you’re capable and keep your business running efficiently.
+Good questions show that you were listening intently while revealing your stance on important subjects.
+When asked well, high-quality questions are the most efficient way to resolve issues in your business and keep your employees and colleagues moving forward with what needs to be done.

 Some strong questions include, but are not limited to:

 Solution-focused: What would you like to do about this?
 What can I do about this?